wbuz24/undergrad-repo/S23/Neuromorphic/Literature/processors.md

 - synapses map
 - SNV vector (sorted neuron vector)

-- create a vector of random values with a uniform distribution 0->1
+- create a vector of random values with a uniform distribution 0 to 1, this uniform distribution is intended for an element of stochasticity within the network as reflected by the matlab code.

-Create 1000 neurons
+Create 1000 neurons and for each neuron, set it's associated parameters defined in the class definition
 - the first 800 neurons are excitatory and the following 200 are inhibitory

 Set synapses